Bitlancer/rackspace-causeadelay/README.md

 rackspace-causeadelay
 =====================

-Cause a Delay during boot in Rackspace Cloud Next-Generation Base Images
+Causes a boot delay in Strings base images until the hostname is set by the Nova agent.

 Why?
 ====